Safiaaaaa/YouthInTheCity/README.md

 <b>Fig. 5 Features significance of ML Lag Regimes model (z coefficients) </b>
 </p>

-Have a look at a selection of our data and results on our <a href="https://appyouthinthecity.herokuapp.com/">web app<a>!

 This project was conducted by Maciej Szuba, Nichanok Auevechanichkul and Safia Ahmedou as part of a Data Science Bootcamp at Le Wagon (batch #874) in September 2022.